MicrosoftDocs/Devices-docs/surface/surface-support-portal.md

 - [Register Surface devices](#register-surface-devices)
 - [Manage warranty coverage​](#manage-warranty-coverage)

-## Create a support request

-Easily submit a support request through the Surface Support Portal by providing detailed information about the issue you’re facing.
-The more specific your description, the faster we can help resolve your problem.

 > [!TIP]
 > [See the demo tutorial for Surface Support Portal](https://www.microsoft.com/videoplayer/embed/RE4Y55A)

+### Create a support request

+Easily submit support requests through the Surface Support Portal by providing detailed information about the issue you’re facing.
+The more specific your description, the faster we can help resolve your problem.

 1. Select **Create support request** and describe the issue you’re experiencing.